Members

 website

 Stéphanie Durrans is University Professor at Université Bordeaux Montaigne, France.
-She holds a PhD from University of Michel de Montaigne-Bordeaux 3.
-In her research she focuses on 19th- and 20th-century American women’s literature, women’s studies, transatlantic studies, intertextuality.
+She is a specialist of Willa Cather and the author of The Influence of French Culture on Willa Cather: Intertextual References and Resonances (2007) and of Willa Cather's My Ántonia: A Winter's Journey (2016).
+In her research she focuses on 19th- and 20th-century American women’s literature, women’s studies, transatlantic studies, and intertextuality.

 e-mail: stephanie.durrans[at]u-bordeaux-montaigne.fr